 The Newborn Foundation is our partner in the implementation of newborn screening, while Children’s HeartLink Center of Excellence Amrita Institute of Medical Sciences and the Government of Kerala are our partners to support clinician trainings and program coordination, respectively.

 “Children’s HeartLink expands access to care for pediatric congenital heart disease (CHD) by strengthening screening and referral systems and enhancing surgical capacity for CHD in Kerala, India,” according to the report.

 Continued partnership with Medtronic Foundation in 2019-2021 will also support our work in Kerala.

 One of two focuses of this work is training for community health workers.
 “They usually work in the small towns and villages and are closest to the families when they return home after their children have been discharged from the hospital.
 It’s critical to train these community nurses because their training will help significantly improve children’s post-surgery care and follow-up,” says Children’s HeartLink Vice President of Programs and Evaluation Anne Betzner.

-The other goal is developing and testing optimal screening protocols that make possible to perform a physical exam of newborns, along with pulse oximetry screening.
-This is the best practice to identify congenital heart disease; however, workforce shortages and high volume of births in India prevent for doing both oximetry screening and clinical assessment.
+The other goal is developing and testing optimal screening protocols that make it possible to perform a physical exam of newborns, along with pulse oximetry screening.
+This is the best practice for identifying congenital heart disease.
+However, workforce shortages and the high volume of births in India often don’t allow for oximetry screening and clinical assessment.
 Children’s HeartLink collaborates with the state government to roll out an expanded newborn screening protocol to all public delivery hospitals in the state.